Dylan-B-Johnson/Knox-County-Covid-19-Risk-Assesment/README.md

 ### To Install on Windows:
 1) Download and install the latest version of Python (https://www.python.org/downloads/), checking the "Add to PATH" option on install.
 This WILL NOT WORK if you have not checked the "Add to PATH" option, which is not checked by default.
-2) Download all files in the repository.
+2) Download COVID-19_School_Risk.py and install.bat
 3) Run the install.bat file (by double clicking on it).
 4) Press the "y" key when prompted.
 5) If this worked you can delete the install.bat file.